Flareguide

 What’s included

-• Access to private GitHub repo containing the Flareguide base monorepo, frontend and backend packages and documentation.
+• Access to private GitHub repo containing the Flareguide base monorepo, frontend and backend packages, documentation and our CLI tool (beta) for easy administration.

 Pay once, own it forever